Run, Run, Run

 They drank.

-And they collapsed.
+And then they collapsed.

-Their bodies twitched, then went still.
+Their bodies convulsed once, twice, then went completely still.

 Don't drink it.
 Don't touch it.

 Where are Mom and Noah?
 I have to find them.
+I have to.

-She couldn’t understand how everything had fallen apart so fast.
-Her thoughts drifted back to the man at Grand Army Plaza.
+Her thoughts drifted back to the burned man at Grand Army Plaza and his single word: Hiroshima.

 It wasn't.